cleavernl/profile/.reference/README.md

 1. Create a new bare repository at `~/.files`
     ```
     git init --bare ${HOME}/.files
     ```
+1. Set the repository to ignore all untracked files
+    ```
+    dotgit config --local status.showUntrackedFiles no
+    ```
 1. Add any files you care about and push up like normal, but use `dotgit` instead of `git`
     ```